pluralsight/guides/draft/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

  You can start playing with the events collected in Keen.IO using its explorer.
 To access it, go to your project overview and click on the explorer tab on the top right.
 [You can also download the explorer and use it locally ](https://github.com/keen/explorer).

- Using the explorer's UI , you can leverage all the analysis types and apply  the filters easily.
-For this tutorial, we are going to create three different queries:
+ Using the explorer's UI , you can leverage all the analysis types and apply  the filters easily:

  ### Creating and saving queries

 In your explorer, select **count** as analysis time, collection type as **products** and and a time frame as **this month**.
+Click on the *run* button and see the results unveil.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/a6da99de-4a13-4f19-b36b-c9c383c013ea.002)